-The Source Selector offers a choice of tabs listing the data available in different sources.
-The sources present by default are :
+The Source Selector offers a choice of tabs listing the data available in different sources:

-Once imported, indexed, or loaded, data is shown in the Database (Db) viewer, which is a tree structure organised by a Patient/Study/Series hierarchy, following the DICOM precepts.
+Once imported, data is shown in the Database tab, which is a tree structure organised by a Patient/Study/Series hierarchy, following the DICOM precepts.
 In italics are the temporary data.
-Interactions with the B viewer are:

 If a row is a Study, the action will be applied to all the series below it, and if it is a Patient, to all its studies, and as result series.